ramhunte/gp_anadromites/README.md

 **NOAA subbasins (STL)** - a folder containing a geopackage that has shapefilesof all of the subbasins within the Stillaguamish River Basin.
 Polygons were used in all aspects of analysis to crop floodplain habitat, streams, elevation, land use polygons, and other physical characteristics of the basin to individual subbasins.
 All cost estimates were created at a subbasin level using this data set.
 It was also used to visualize our final results in map making.
 Overall, this data was used to segment our analysis into individual subbasins that we then used to compare to oneanother.

 **Elevation** - A folder containing DEM files of elevation raster data for the Stillaguamish River Basin.
 Raster data is shown at a 10m resolution across the basin.
 It was cropped to the basin and used in the riparian planting analyses to estimate the steepness of terrain and difficulty of accessing riparian vegetation.
-The raster data was cropped to each stream reach within each subbasin where there was proposed riparian planting restoration
+The raster data was cropped to each stream reach within each subbasin where there was proposed riparian planting restoration.

 **land_use** - a folder containing a geopackage that has shapefiles on the land use of land parcels throughout Snohomish county.
 These parcels were clipped to the Stillaguamish River Basin and the polygons were intersected with those of each subbasin.
-We used this to estimate the total area and percent land uses throughout the basin and identify areas of existing agricultural land that intersect with historical floodplain habitat that could potentially be utilized for restoration
+We used this to estimate the total area and percent land uses throughout the basin and identify areas of existing agricultural land that intersect with historical floodplain habitat that could potentially be utilized for restoration.

 **benefits** - a folder containing a CSV file with the estimated increases in Chinook, Steelhead, and Coho salmon from each of the 3 different restoration actions by subbasin.
 It highlights the current population and the modeled change in population following restoration of the subbasin to historical conditions as modeled by the HARP model.

 **roads** - a folder containing a geopackage that has shapefiles of all roads in Stillaguamish County including public roads, country roads, park roads and national forest roads.
+This data was used to measure distance of stream reaches to the nearest road in the engineered log jams and riparian planting analyses.

 **POC_WA** - a folder containing a geopackage that has the total people and number of people of color by census tract.